 Day 19, March 30, Friday – Bus Ride Back to Chengdu

-After breakfast at our hotel, our bus will take us south back along route 108 through the Green Cloud Corridor, stopping at Zitong for lunch.
-After lunch our bus will continue on to Chengdu, about a three-hour ride, and we will stay in the hotel near the airport we stayed in the first night we arrive.
+After breakfast at our hotel, our bus will take us south on the new expressway back to Chengdu, about a three-hour ride.
+We'll have lunch in Chengdu and visit the Wenshu Temple just to enjoy the beautiful grounds before returning to our hotel near the airport that we stayed in the first night we arrived.
 Dinner at our hotel.

 Day 20, March 31, Saturday – Fly Home